farshed/SoundSpice-mobile/README.md

 -  [ ] Built-in metadata editor
 -  [ ] Stream and download music from Youtube & SoundCloud
 -  [ ] Music syncing across devices

-## Support

-Best way to support is to suggest a feature or open a PR.
-Also, hit that ⭐️ button.